 Big Boat: P3,000.00 for 7 persons (max is 12 persons).
 Additional is P250/head.

 There’s also a Public Boat for P300/head per trip if you are travelling alone or less than 4 but you have to wait longer as it’s less frequent.
 Since we are only three, we waited for other persons to share the ride for the small boat to Apo Island.
 Luckily, a couple from Luzon (Ed and May) agreed to share with us.
 The first trip is as early as 6am and going back is until 3pm-4pm.

 Note: Waterproof your things especially gadgets during the boat ride.
-Our bags were placed in the bottom compartment of the boat and it did not get wet because the water is calm but just to make sure, better waterproof your belongings.
-For sure, you will get wet while hopping in the boat and all the more during the ride and it’s better to wear sunglasses to protect your eyes from water splashes.
+Our bags were placed in the bottom compartment of the boat and it did not get wet because the water was a little calm that time but just to make sure, better waterproof your belongings.
+Expect that you will get wet while hopping in the boat and all the more during the boat ride, so it’s better to wear sunglasses to protect your eyes from water splashes.